 To maintain the safety features of the cutting equipment, you should replace a worn or damaged bar or chain with a bar and chain combinations recommended by Husqvarna.
+See instructions under the heading Technical

+Husqvarna.
 See instructions under the heading Technical Data for a list of replacement bar and chain combinations we recommend.